-Phase One - tackling hypertension in West Yorkshire and Harrogate
+Phase One - tackling hypertension

 In Phase One of the Healthy Hearts project, we are helping local GPs to identify patients already registered with them who have undiagnosed high blood pressure (hypertension), which can often be an indicator of cardiovascular disease.
 We are aiming to help increase the detection of 18,000 more people with undiagnosed hypertension across the region.